 Kanye West is the flawed, egomaniacal revolutionary that our culture deserves, and he's here to save us from ourselves.

 This weekend, Kanye West will perform at Governor’s Ball in New York.
 It remains to be seen whether or not his performance will consist of rehashes of his classics, or largely of new material.
 My best guess (and I may very well eat my shoe over this on Monday) is that he’ll be performing large swaths of his upcoming album Yeezus.
 Regardless, whenever we do end up hearing it, we will experience what by all accounts is Kanye’s power-drunk guess as to what a gazillion-dollar punked-out rap record is supposed to sound like.
 Its messages will be broad and sweeping in many ways, and pointed and specific in others.
 It will often be kind of dumb and idealogically unsound, if not wholesale incorrect.
-Lots of people will hate it (even me, maybe), but when it’s all said and done we’ll recognise that Yeezus was the payoff on what Kanye has slowly and subtly set up to what may very well be the most important protest album of the decade.
+Lots of people will hate it (even me, maybe), but when it’s all said and done we’ll recognize that Yeezus was the payoff on what Kanye has slowly and subtly set up to what may very well be the most important protest album of the decade.

 Now, what is Kanye protesting exactly?
 Judging by first singles “New Slaves” and “Black Skinhead,” he’s tackling issues involving race and class in America and how that affects everyday life.
 Which is to say, everything.
 Those of you who doubt Yeezus is going to be as political and laser-focused as we hope would be wise to reference this tweet from my colleague Craig Jenkins, who noted the record’s release date’s proximity to Juneteenth, the holiday celebrating the abolition of slavery in Texas.